 Socioeconomics are the basic attributes and resources associated with the human environment, particularly population, demographics, and economic development.
-Environmental justice is described by the USEPA as the fair treatment and meaningful involvement of all people regardless of race, color national origin or income with respect to the development, implementation and enforcement of environmental laws, regulations, and policies (USEPA 2010).
+Environmental justice is described by the USEPA as the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation and enforcement of environmental laws, regulations, and policies (USEPA, 2010).
 Fair treatment means that no group of people, including racial, ethnic, or socioeconomic should bear a disproportionate share of the negative environmental consequences resulting from the execution of federal, state, local, and tribal programs and policies.
 The goal of fair treatment is not to shift risks among populations but to identify potential disproportionately high and adverse effects and identify alternatives that may mitigate these effects.

 In accordance with Executive Order 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations, federal agencies must assess whether disproportionately high and adverse effects would be imposed on minority or low-income areas by federal actions.
 In addition, Executive Order 13045, Protection of Children from Environmental Health Risks and Safety Risks, requires Federal agencies to assess the environmental health and safety risk of their actions on children.
-Moreover, Executive Order 14008, Tackling the Climate Crisis at Home and Abroad, Section 219 directs federal agencies to deliver environmental justice to disadvantaged communities.
+Section 112(b)(1) of WRDA 2020 (P.L.
+166-260) requires the formulation of water resource projects to comply with "any existing Executive Order regarding environmental justice."
+Moreover, Executive Order 14008, Tackling the Climate Crisis at Home and Abroad, Section 219 directs federal agencies to "[develop] programs, policies, and activities to address the disproportionately high and adverse human health, environmental, climate-related and other cumulative impacts on disadvantaged communities".

 This section assesses socioeconomics to understand environmental justice in relation to the study alternatives.
-The ROI is defined by those census tracts that are on the Charleston Peninsula, some of which expand outside of the jurisdictional limits of the City of Charleston.
+The ROI is defined by those census tracts that are on the Charleston Peninsula, some of which extend outside of the jurisdictional limits of the City of Charleston.